VirtusLab/scala-cli/website/docs/commands/doc.md

 sidebar_position: 17
 ---

-Scala CLI can generate the API documentation of your Scala 2 and 3 projects.
-It provides similar features to `javadoc`.
+Scala CLI can generate the API documentation of your Scala 2, Scala 3, and Java projects.
+It provides features similar to `javadoc`.
- Scaladoc documentation is generated in directory with static site files:
+The API documentation is generated in a directory whose files make up a static website:

 ```scala title=Hello.scala
 package hello